Your Neighbors • Your Priorities

 Please scroll down to read more about us.

-Susan’s broad experience in commercial real estate will make her an asset to the Planning and Zoning Commission.
+Susan’s broad experience in commercial and residential real estate will make her an asset to the Planning and Zoning Commission.
 As a commercial real estate professional in NYC, Susan was responsible for multiple complex transactions.
 As a volunteer member of the St. Stephens Property Committee, Susan has a unique understanding of local real estate issues.

 Susan is currently employed part-time by both Founders Hall senior center and the Town of Ridgefield.
 Susan has a passion for photography, an eye for detail and a special view of her surroundings.
 Having grown up in Ridgefield, she can provide a perspective from the town’s past to the present.
 Her goal is to contribute to Ridgefield being a great place to live, work, and raise a family.
 She would like to see the town continue to evolve and move into the future while still preserving its small town charm.